julioalcazar/Notes/Algorithms.md

 * Cannot adjust their size in the middle of a program’s execution.
 Our program will fail soon as we try to add the (n + 1)st customer, if we only allocate room for n records.
 We can compensate by allocating extremely large arrays, but this can waste space, again restricting what our programs can do.

 ## Linked Data Structures (Linked List)
+Advantages of Linked List
 * Overflow on linked structures can never occur unless the memory is actually full.
 * Insertions and deletions are simpler than for contiguous (array) lists.
 * With large records, moving pointers is easier and faster than moving the items themselves.

-Relative advantages of arrays include:
+Disadvantage of linked List
 * Linked structures require extra space for storing pointer fields.
 * Linked lists do not allow efficient random access to items.
 * Arrays allow better memory locality and cache performance than random pointer jumping.